 WUR FDMA PPDU WUR-Data field waveform generation

-The MC-OOK On Symbol for the 20 MHz WUR waveform should be generated according to 30.3.4.1 (WUR Basic PPDU waveform generation for WUR-Sync field and WUR-Data field with WUR HDR) or 30.3.4.2 (WUR Basic PPDU waveform generation for WUR-Data field with WUR LDR) depending on WUR_DATARATE.
+The MC-OOK On Symbol for the 20 MHz WUR FDMA waveform shall (CID# 3071, 3072, 3073, 3283) be generated according to 30.3.4.1 (WUR Basic PPDU waveform generation for WUR-Sync field and WUR-Data field with WUR HDR) or 30.3.4.2 (WUR Basic PPDU waveform generation for WUR-Data field with WUR LDR) depending on WUR_DATARATE.
 The 40 MHz or 80 MHz WUR FDMA PPDU should be generated by multiplexing multiple 20 MHz WUR waveforms in the corresponding channel as shown in Figure 30-8 (An example of a WUR-Data field signal generator for the FDMA transmission(11ba)).

 Mathematical description of signals

 The WUR-Sync and WUR-Data fields comprises of MC-OOK symbols as described in 30.3.9.3 (WUR-Sync field) and 30.3.10 (WUR-Data field), respectively.
-For the MC-OOK On Symbols in the WUR-Sync field (WUR-Sync On Symbols) and the MC-OOK On Symbols in the WUR-Data field (SymLDROn and SymHDROn), the baseband signal should be obtained by taking the Inverse Discrete Fourier Transform (IDFT) of a set of subcarrier coefficients, which is described by Equation (30-3).
+For the MC-OOK On Symbols in the WUR-Sync field (WUR-Sync On Symbols) and the MC-OOK On Symbols in the WUR-Data field (SymLDROn and SymHDROn), the baseband signal shall be obtained by taking the Inverse Discrete Fourier Transform (IDFT) of a set of subcarrier coefficients, which is described by Equation (30-3).
 This general representation holds for WUR-Sync and WUR-Data fields, and the field specific parameters are provided in Table 30-5 (Field specific parameter values for the MC-OOK symbols in WUR-Sync and WUR-Data fields(11ba)).

 WUR-Data field for WUR LDR and WUR HDR

-The encoded binary data shall be modulated using MC-OOK, i.e., encoded bits 0 and 1 shall be represented by Off and On Symbols, respectively.
+The encoded binary data shall be modulated so that encoded bits 0 and 1 shall be represented by Off and On Symbols, respectively.
+(CID# 3070).

-SymLDROn and SymHDROn should be generated using contiguous 13 subcarriers, centered within a 20 MHz channel, with a subcarrier spacing of 312.5 kHz and the center subcarrier being null.
-The subcarrier coefficients may take values from the BPSK, QPSK, 16-QAM, 64-QAM, or 256-QAM constellation symbols.
+SymLDROn and SymHDROn shall (CID# 3071, 3072, 3073, 3283) be generated using contiguous 13 subcarriers, centered within a 20 MHz channel, with a subcarrier spacing of 312.5 kHz and the center subcarrier being null.
+The subcarrier coefficients may take values from the BPSK, QPSK, 16-QAM, 64-QAM, or 256-QAM constellations.
+(CID# 3069)